mobileka/newbson/readme.md

 Now you have `Any?` in your `json` constant.

-To be able to access the contents of your JSON, you have to cast it to a native Swift data structure.
+To be able to access contents of your JSON, you have to cast it to a native Swift data structure.

 * If your JSON is something like this: